R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm 12cm x 17cm, (including frame) 16cm x 21cm (SOLD)

 Concealed prompts the viewer to question what we are taught to hide.
 Which truths provoke public and private disgust, and why?
 A commonly used object, a tampon, lays on a bed of ambiguous material, amplified by a background of dark unresolved brush strokes.
-Framed in playful neo-Rococo sentiments, Concealed pays homage to the moments throughout history when hierarchies are dismantled and reshaped.
+Framed in playfully delicate neo-Rococo sentiments, Concealed pays homage to the moments throughout history when hierarchies are dismantled and reshaped.
 Here, it is not the object itself that demands attention, but the act of paying attention at all.
 What happens when beauty and discomfort share a space?
 What would it look and feel like to reconsider where shame is directed?